ccsosa/Curriculum-of-an-online-lesson-for-gap-analysis/README.md

 - ### Module 3.
 Gap Analysis
 Learners will learn to use SDMs, and perform Crop Wild Relatives (CWRGA) and Landraces gap analyses (LGA) as well as understand and interpret gap analysis metrics and results for target species to be collected via GapAnalysis R package and a tool named LGA toolbox respectively.

     - 3.1.
 Foundations of Crop Wild Relatives gap analysis
     - 3.2.
 Introduction to the GapAnalysis R package (CWRGA)
     - 3.3.
 Landrace Gap Analysis foundations
     - 3.4.
 Tutorial to perform a Landrace Gap Analysis using the LGA Shiny App

  - ### Module 4.
 Preparing Strategies to Collect New Plant Materials In this module, learners will visualize and curate gap analysis results using three main validation questions.
 The learner will be able to identify caveats and limitations in the gap analysis results.
-And planning collecting missions, and finally explore alternatives to gap analysis
+And planning collecting missions, and finally explore alternatives to gap analysis.

     - 4.1.
 Visualization of gap analysis results
     - 4.2.
 Determining caveats in results
     - 4.3.
 Alternatives to gap analysis